Oleg-Nedina/Wave_Equation/README.md

 mkdir build
 cd build
 cmake ..
-make -j4  # Compiles using 4 correctness
+make -j4  # Compiles using a suitable number (just let -j for the defoult)
 ```